nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ![ProgressListClass](images/StudentWithProgressListClassDiagram.png)

-Given below is an example of what happens when the user attempts to add a progress to a student in TutorAid by entering a command `add -p 2 Did Homework …​`:
+Given below is an example of what happens when the user attempts to add a progress to a student in TutorAid by entering a command:

+`add -p 2 Did Homework …​`

 1. The command is first passed into `TutorAidParser#parseCommand`, which extracts the first keyword of every command.
    Since the keyword `add` would be extracted, the remaining arguments of the command (`-p 2 Did Homework …​`)